Jartz/SearchMeli/README.md

 ## Swift-MVVM-Combine

-This project contains a test for MELI with MVVM architecture with all required podfiles.
+This project contains a test for MELI with MVVM architecture with all required podfiles and without storyboards.

 ## Features